-Probate is an order of the Bailiwick of Guernsey Probate Registry which confirms the authority of the executor to administer the personal estate of the deceased.
+Probate is an order of the Ecclesiastical Court which confirms the authority of the executor to administer the personal estate of the deceased.
 The executor swears an oath that they will administer the estate in accordance with law and render an account when called upon to do so.
 Some institutions may not release funds/assets without a grant of probate so it is important to ascertain where one is required.